Japan's public insurance to cover preventive breast and ovary removal for cancer patients | The Japan Times

 The number of people choosing to undergo the preventive surgeries is increasing as they have been found to reduce the risk of developing fatal cancers, prompting medical societies and patients to request coverage as the procedures often cost hundreds of thousands of yen.

-Those eligible for insurance coverage are people with cancer who have been diagnosed with hereditary breast and ovarian cancer syndrome, an inherited genetic disorder in which the risk of developing cancer in those organs is higher than for other people.
+Those eligible for insurance coverage are people with cancer who have been diagnosed with hereditary breast and ovarian cancer syndrome, an inherited genetic disorder in which the risk of developing cancer in breasts and ovaries is higher than for others.

-The coverage will not extend to people who have yet to develop cancer but wish to undergo preventive surgery.
+The coverage will not extend to people who have yet to develop cancer, such as in the case of famous American actor Angelina Jolie, who underwent a preventive double mastectomy in 2013.

-Counseling will be offered to patients to help them decide how their disease should be treated.
-Insurance will also cover ultrasounds and other follow-up tests for those who do not wish to undergo surgery.
+Genetic counseling will be offered to patients to help them decide how their disease should be treated.
+Insurance will also cover ultrasonography and other follow-up tests for those who do not wish to undergo surgery.

-Of the approximately 110,000 people who are newly diagnosed with breast or ovarian cancer in Japan every year, about 5 to 10 percent are said to be hereditary — most of whom have hereditary breast and ovarian cancer syndrome.
+Of the approximately 110,000 people who are newly diagnosed with breast or ovarian cancer in Japan every year, about 5 to 10 percent are said to be hereditary, with HBOC patients making up most of them.

 The ministry’s decision came after it proposed the plan to an advisory panel to the health minister and won approval on the same day.